imagej/imagej.github.io/_pages/news/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### HongKee Moon

 -   Separated BigDataServer into two versions.
 One is SimpleBigDataServer which can be launched by adding xml datasets in the command line.
 The other is (Advanced) BigDataServer which is running with H2 DBMS backend.
--   ER design is completed with {% include person content='Pietzsch' %}.
+-   ER design is completed with {%- include person id='tpietzsch' -%}.

 <!-- -->